0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 If it still fails then reach out to the [community](../get-support-from-pbc-community.md).

-## Maintaining latest version
+## Keeping your node software up to date

-Using out-of-date software can prevent your node from joining future committees.
+Using out-of-date node software can prevent your node from joining future committees.

 If you have already not setup automatic updates you can follow the guide [here](run-a-reader-node.md#get-automatic-updates).